The City of Guelph is updating its Parkland Dedication Bylaw.

 Frequently asked questions

-Section 42 of the Planning Act requires the council of a local municipality to enact and enforce a bylaw applicable to the whole municipality or to any defined areas within that municipality to be able to collect parkland dedication as a condition of development or redevelopment of land.
+Section 42 of the Planning Act requires the City to have a bylaw in order to require parkland dedication as a condition of some types of development or redevelopment in our community.

 Why is the City updating the Parkland Dedication Bylaw?